wilfredinni/dinero/README.md

 ## Why Dinero?

-A `Dinero` object is an immutable data structure representing a specific monetary value.
+A `Dinero` object represent a specific monetary value.
 It comes with methods for creating, parsing, manipulating, testing and formatting.

 ```python
 >>> from dinero import Dinero